broadinstitute/workbench-libs/CONTRIBUTING.md

 To do this, find the `val xxxSettings =` block in `project/Settings.scala` for the library you are incrementing, and change the string inside the call to `createVersion()` using the scheme outlined below.

-You should also update `README.md` and document your changes and upgrade path at `<yourlib>/CHANGELOG.md`.
+You should also update `README.md` (in a separate commit after your PR) and document your changes and upgrade path at `<yourlib>/CHANGELOG.md`.
 See [keepachangelog.com](http://keepachangelog.com/) for some guidance on the latter.

 ### No version bump necessary